 Based on the information received, the 5310 Program Manager will work with the sub-recipient and insurance company to determine the proper course of action.
 If the vehicle is still on lien, because ADOT is listed as the loss payee and additionally insured, the insurance proceeds will be released to ADOT, not the sub-recipient.
 The insurance proceeds should include the entire payment without the deduction of the deductible.
-The insurance deductible is the responsibility of the sub-recipient and cannot be taken at the time of payment.
+The insurance deductible is the responsibility of the sub-recipient and cannot be subtracted from the insurance payment.
 If this occurs, the sub-recipient must remit a check to ADOT for the deductible.

 It is unlikely that the sub-recipient will be able to secure a replacement vehicle with the insurance proceeds after a total loss accident occurs.
-However, the following procedures will be following for the replacement vehicle or if the sub-recipient chooses not to purchase a new vehicle:
+ADOT will apply the proceeds to the cost of replacing the federally assisted vehicle if sufficient funds are available.
+If insufficient funds are available, ADOT will apply the insurance proceeds to the next vehicle ordered regardless of subrecipient.